 John Watson Nicol ROI, 1856-1926

 Very little is known about the life of Nicol.
 He was the son of the genre and figure painter Erskine Nicol and the brother of Erskine E. Nicol Jnr, also a painter.
 John Watson Nicol was born in Edinburgh and brought up in London, following his father's move there in 1863.
 He was a painter of genre and historical subjects and portraits, but it is not known whether he had any formal art training or learned his craft in his father's studio.
-Today Nicol's reputation rests on this single painting, which he executed in 1883 at the age of twenty-seven, exhibiting the picture at the Royal Academy the same year.
+Today Nicol's reputation rests on his painting Lochaber No More, which he executed in 1883 at the age of twenty-seven, exhibiting the picture at the Royal Academy the same year.
 It was engraved for illustration in The Art Journal in 1884.